 On January 9, 2014, each of Black Knight Financial Services, LLC ("BKFS") and ServiceLink Holdings, LLC ("ServiceLink" and together with BKFS, the "Operating Subsidiaries"), each an indirect subsidiary of Fidelity National Financial, Inc. ("FNF"), adopted a 2013 Management Incentive Plan (each, the "Profits Interest Plan") that provides for the grant of equity interests in BKFS or ServiceLink, respectively, to employees and managers of BKFS, ServiceLink and their subsidiaries, as applicable.
 Each equity interest is intended to qualify as a "profits interest" in the applicable Operating Subsidiary for U.S. federal income tax purposes and will only have value to the extent the equity value of each Operating Subsidiary increases beyond the value at issuance.
 The equity interests are represented by a total of 11,111,111 Class B Units of BKFS reserved for the issuance of awards under the BKFS Profits Interest Plan and 11,111,111 Class B Units of ServiceLink reserved for the issuance of awards under the ServiceLink Profits Interest Plan.
-The Class B Units generally vest over a period of three years, subject to the continued service of the awardee, and are subject to the terms and conditions of the Profits Interest Plan and the Amended and Restated Limited Liability Company Agreement of the applicable Operating Subsidiary.
-In connection with the adoption of the Profits Interest Plans, a Form of Unit Grant Agreement was approved pursuant to which the Operating Subsidiaries may grant the profits interests from time to time.
+The Class B Units generally vest over a period of three years, subject to the continued service of the awardee, and are subject to the terms and conditions of the Profits Interest Plan and the Amended and Restated Limited Liability Company Agreement of the applicable Operating Subsidiary is subject to the applicable Operating Subsidiaries may grant the profits interests from time to time.
 Awards may be subject to conditions and restrictive covenants.